 One of the options is to set it as a round trip, which is good for delivery businesses that have a central depot or warehouse that the driver needs to return to.
 You can send your optimized route to your driver via an SMS link.

-RouteXL is free to use up to 20 addresses.
+RouteXL is free to use for up to 20 addresses.
 There is an option to pay 35 EUR/month to increase that limit to 100 addresses.

-They support uploading address data via spreadsheets and gives you a few route optimization controls such as “max tasks per vehicle” and “trip duration limit”.
+They support uploading address data via spreadsheets and give you a few route optimization controls such as “max tasks per vehicle” and “trip duration limit”.

 Route planner apps with more features than free tools